dmw94/dmw94/README.md

 Welcome to my Github profile!

-I use this profile professionally, but also to publish personal projects.
+I use this profile for personal and professional projects.

 ## About me

 - I started programming way back in 2009 when I learned my first language (Visual Basic).
 - I am a recovered academic, and worked a number of teaching, local government, and financial services jobs during and after my PhD.
-- In my current day job, I do programming and OSINT on behalf of my employer's Research Department.
+- In my current day job I do programming and OSINT.
-- Outside of work, I am a director at a data consultancy.
+- Outside of work I am a director at Edda Ltd, a data consultancy.

 ## What I have in my toolbox...